WebForNotes/WebforNotes.github.io/README.txt

 This is a website for sharing HKDSE exam information.
-Please do not DDos or use ai crawl this github page.
+Please do not ATTACK! or use ai crawl 10000 times this github page.
 Share to young friends who live in Hong Kong.